mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ^ [brandon] they are also well suited for immutability and statelessness

 ^ [brandon] Here we have a `User` type that has three fields, and an `Either` type that expresses having either a value of type `A` or type `B`, which we use quite a bit in our code base.

+^ [brandon] and we've instantiated a few values here so that we can see how it's used

 ---